ShaneBurkhart/HomeBrewsterBlog/_posts/2013-10-29-getting-started-with-your-first-batch-of-beer.md

 ### Do I need a lot of fancy equipment?

 All you need is a big 4 to 6 gallon (depending on how much you are brewing) pot for boiling water, an airtight container for fermenting, a thermometer, and a hydrometer.
 With this equipment, you should be able to make your first batch of beer.
-Of course, you're going to need bottles, but those can be obtained from your local bar or home brewing store.
+Of course, you're going to need bottles, but those can be obtained from your local bar or homebrewing store.

 ### Is it illegal?